chevere/chevere/README.md

 ## Contribution

-You can contribute to Chevere in many different ways (not only with code!).
+You can contribute to Chevere in different ways (not only with code!).
 Any help will be welcome, from testing, documenting, typos, etc. Of course, you can also [donate](https://paypal.me/RodolfoBerrios) to support my work.

 ## License